-20.3 Local Support and Scrutiny Board
+20.3 Local Support Board

-All LSSB members receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.
+All LSB members receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.
+This will include relevant training in PREVENT, cyber security, safer recruitment and any other area of responsibility as directed by the headteacher.

-As the chair of the LSSB may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.
+As the chair of the LSB may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.